TumbleOwlee/gene-set-enrichment/README.md

 This repository contains the script and environment to perform GO and KEGG enrichment analysis and generate plots based on DESeq2 input data.
 The concepts are based on the [GeneSetEnrichment Guide](https://learn.gencore.bio.nyu.edu/rna-seq-analysis/gene-set-enrichment-analysis/) from the [New York University](https://www.nyu.edu/).

+# Quickstart

+If you prefer to use the interactive mode provided by R markdown files, you can use the `./src/gene_set_enrichment.Rmd` file in your RStudio session and just proceed chunk by chunk.

 # Requirements

 To simplify the scripts and minimize code duplication, the package `ifhutil` is created.
 You can find it in `./deps/ifhutil`.
 Since the scripts in `./src/` depend on the library, you have to install it beforehand.
 To install the library, just execute the command below in your `R` shell.